15 Regionalised perinatal care

 - When speaking to the hospital staff, stress the important information and summarise the problem.
 State clearly where advice is needed.

 - Always give your name and rank and ask who you are speaking to.
 If necessary, insist that you speak to a senior staff member if you are not satisfied with the advice you receive.

 15-8 How can a referral hospital improve communication with the clinic?

 - A telephone line for incoming calls only (a ‘hotline’) should be available in the labour ward of the hospital so that the clinic staff can contact the hospital staff without delay.

 - The most senior and experienced nurse or doctor should receive the call.
 Each day and night someone should be allocated to answer the clinic calls.

 - Listen carefully, be patient, and try to obtain a clear idea of the problem.

 - Ask for important information which has not been provided.

-- It is better to admit the patient if there is any doubt about her condition.
+- It is better to accept the referral if there is any doubt about her condition.

 - Indicate any emergency treatment which must be given before or during transport.